Drouin's shootout goal lifts Canadiens over Blue Jackets

 Brendan Gallagher and Tomas Tatar tallied for Montreal, which moved to 6-1-1 in their last eight.
 Columbus' Eric Robinson scored his first NHL goal and Zach Werenski also netted a marker.
 Backup goalie Elvis Merzlikins stopped 30 of 32 shots for the Blue Jackets, who fell to 1-5-2 in their last eight.

-Blue Jackets' forward Nick Foligno served the first game of his three-game suspension for an elbowing incident against Colorado's Pierre-Edouard Bellemare on Saturday night in Denver.
-Defenseman Ryan Murray returned to the lineup after missing six games with a broken hand, but he left the ice with assistance after taking a hard shot to the inside of the right knee with 6:12 left in the second period.
+Blue Jackets forward Nick Foligno served the first game of his three-game suspension for an elbowing incident against the Colorado Avalanche's Pierre-Edouard Bellemare on Saturday night in Denver.
+Columbus defenseman Ryan Murray returned to the lineup after missing six games with a broken hand, but he left the ice with assistance after taking a hard shot to the inside of the right knee with 6:12 left in the second period.

 Montreal worked two power plays in the second period after penalties by Werenski and Riley Nash, and the club managed to outshoot Columbus 15-11.
 However, Merzlikins stood strong against the Canadiens' attack to keep the visiting side up 1-0.
-Gallagher ultimately tied it up at 3:27 of the third period when he skated in and ripped a long wrister between defensemen Seth Jones and Werenski.
-The tally was Gallagher's eighth, and Victor Mete and Shea Weber recorded helpers.
+Gallagher tied it at 3:27 of the third period when he skated in and ripped a long wrister between defensemen Seth Jones and Werenski.
+The tally was Gallagher's eighth of the season, and Mete and Shea Weber recorded helpers.

 Werenski gave Columbus a 2-1 lead with 1:53 remaining, but Tatar tied it at 19:19 with Price pulled for the extra skater.
 Price's win came on the three-year anniversary of becoming the first goaltender in NHL history to win his first 10 games, which he did on Nov.
 12, 2016.